i3detroit/MakePI/README.md

 > Make sure docker is installed.
 Docker Desktop is recommended.

-Run `npm run docker:build` to generate the developer docker image.
+Run `docker build -t makepi .` to generate the developer docker image.

 In the Command Palette, select `Remote-Containers: Open Folder in Container ...`